Slavery in medieval Europe: Slavery in Moldavia and Wallachia

+While it is possible that some Romani people were slaves or auxiliary troops of the Mongols or Tatars and Nogai Horde, the bulk of them came from south of the Danube at the end of the 14th century, some time before the foundation of Wallachia.
+The Roma slaves were owned by the boyars (see Wallachian Revolution of 1848), the Christian Orthodox monasteries, or the state.
+They were used only as smiths, gold panners and as agricultural workers.

+The Rumâni were only owned by boyars and monasteries, until the independence of Romania from the Ottoman Empire on 9 May 1877.
+They were considered less valuable because they were taxable, only skilled at agricultural work and could not be used as tribute.
+It was common for both boyars and monasteries to register their Romanian serfs as "Gypsies" so that they would not pay the taxes that were imposed on the serfs.
+Any Romanian, regardless of gender, marrying a Roma would immediately become a slave that could be used as tribute.

 Slavery in Russia

-In Kievan Rus and Russia, the slaves were usually classified as kholops.
-A kholop’s master had unlimited power over his life: he could kill him, sell him, or use him as payment upon a debt.
-The master, however, was responsible before the law for his kholop’s actions.
+In Kievan Rus' and the Russian principalities, the slaves were usually classified as kholops.
+A kholop's master had unlimited power over his life: he could kill him, sell him, or use him as payment upon a debt.
+The master, however, was responsible before the law for his kholop's actions.
 A person could become a kholop as a result of capture, selling himself or herself, being sold for debts or committed crimes, or marriage to a kholop.
 Until the late 10th century, the kholops represented a majority among the servants who worked lordly lands.

 By the 16th century, slavery in Russia consisted mostly of those who sold themselves into slavery owing to poverty.
 They worked predominantly as household servants, among the richest families, and indeed generally produced less than they consumed.
 Laws forbade the freeing of slaves in times of famine, to avoid feeding them, and slaves generally remained with the family a long time; the Domostroy, an advice book, speaks of the need to choose slaves of good character and to provide for them properly.
 Slavery remained a major institution in Russia until 1723, when Peter the Great converted the household slaves into house serfs.
 Russian agricultural slaves were formally converted into serfs earlier in 1679.